aarongurovich/DiscordBot/README.md

 ## Configuration

 - **Directory to Monitor**:
-  - By default, the script monitors `'/Users/aarongurovich/Desktop'`.
+  - By default, the script monitors `'Your Path'`.
 You can change this path by modifying the `screenshot_path` variable in the `main` function.

 - **Discord Bot Token**:
   - Set your Discord bot token in the `TOKEN` variable.